JustinTimeCuber/0h-ye5/README.md

 # 0h-ye5
-A solver for the mobile game "0h n0" with the ability to solve generate boards up to 20x20.
+A solver for the mobile game "0h n0" with the ability to solve and generate boards up to 20x20.
 Not affiliated with 0h n0 or its creator(s) in any way.

 ## Installation
 Download the JAR file and run it with Java 17 or higher.
 Should work on Windows, Linux, and macOS.